 He’d be fucked either way.

-The entrance remained empty, but Avril knew he didn’t have long until bondsan, the individual members of the cadre, came through into the city.
+The entrance remained empty, but Avril didn’t have long until bondsan, the individual members of the cadre, came through into the city.
 He stood at the corner of the hover-truck he’d found and parked next to the wall as part of his diversion for the vultures.
-A winged shadow passed over the street in front of Avril then came back toward him.
+A winged shadow passed over the street in front of him, then came back toward him.

 He ducked and glanced up in time to see the dragon pass over the wall.

 Taral’s main street was wider than any other road in the small city, and businesses that had served Taral’s community lined the street.
-His car was in a garage behind the fourth and fifth buildings.
-As he closed on the first building, he looked sideways at the city entrance and saw one of the road-bikes, chrome and black, speed past the empty checkpoints that guarded the entrance.
+Avril’s car was in a garage behind the fourth and fifth buildings.
+As he closed on the first building, he looked sideways at the city entrance and saw a black and chrome road-bike speed past the empty checkpoints.

 Sound struck him in the chest as a series of physical impacts.
 Something crashed into the street ahead of him, and he darted into an alley with the impression of a massive living creature, black and metallic, roaring with fury behind him.